 "The ability to tell our stories allows us to interact truthfully with others and exchange life experiences in the most human way."

-Julia Wagner (jury member Tanzania) is the founder and producer at Berlin-based HEARTWAKE films, producing fiction and documentary films of artistic and social relevance for the German and international markets, with a focus on feminist, queer and underrepresented perspectives.
-Originally trained as audiovisual media designer, she holds a diploma in international producing from Filmakademie Baden-Württemberg and is an alumna of BerlinaleTalents, EAVE ProducersWorkshop and Rotterdam Lab.
+Julia Wagner (jury member Tanzania) is the founder of and producer at Berlin-based HEARTWAKE films, producing fiction and documentary films of artistic and social relevance for the German and international markets, with a focus on feminist, queer and underrepresented perspectives.
+Originally trained as an audiovisual media designer, she holds a diploma in international producing from Filmakademie Baden-Württemberg and is an alumna of BerlinaleTalents, EAVE ProducersWorkshop and Rotterdam Lab.
 She is also a member of the EWA European Women Audiovisual Network, WIFT, the French-German Film Academy and Produzentenverband.
 She has been a member of the production committee at Filmakademie Baden-Württemberg as an advisor and lecturer since 2019, where she also teaches in the Gender-in-Progress line.

 "A huge thank you and shoutout to each filmmaker who shared their story with us, allowing us to discover such a variety of fun, sad, empowering, angry, complex, thoughtful and entertaining projects to be developed by promising filmmaking talents from Tanzania."